ikoniqoz/nitrodocs/content/guides/pyrocms-tags.md

     &lt;p>Looks like you are in the categories section.&lt;/p>
 {{ endif }}{{ /noparse }}

-<div class="note"><p>PyroCMS function tags can be used in conditionals, but must be wrapped in single curly braces if they have one or more parameter, as in the above example.</p></div>
+<div class="note"><p>NitroCMS function tags can be used in conditionals, but must be wrapped in single curly braces if they have one or more parameter, as in the above example.</p></div>

 <div class="note"><p>When using function tags wrapped in curly braces in conditionals, the space after the opening curly brace and before the closing curly brace must be omitted.
 The tag will not render properly otherwise.
 Ex: <strong> {{ noparse }}{url:segments segment="2"}{{ /noparse }}</strong>.</p></div>